KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-ArduPort by Dentrax](https://github.com/Dentrax/MMM-ArduPort)

 1. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+2. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-2. Warning: No LICENSE file.
+3. Warning: No LICENSE file.
-3. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Astrology by cowboysdude](https://github.com/cowboysdude/MMM-Astrology)